 2 November 2023

-The Ministerial Conduct (Training) Bill would require Ministers of the Crown to complete annual training on propriety, ethics and standards.
-It aims to improve government accountability by ensuring ministers understand and follow ethical rules, with the training being mandatory each year and any related provisions to help implement it.
+The Ministerial Conduct (Training) Bill would require Ministers of the Crown to complete a compulsory annual training course on propriety, ethics and standards.
+The aim is to help ministers understand and follow the rules that govern public office, and to strengthen public trust.
+The bill allows for related measures to be added through later provisions.

 Generated 21 February 2026